CupoMeridio/advanced_tc/README.md

 ## 🚀 Accessing the Application

-After successful installation, you can access Advanced Timesheet Calendar in two ways:
+After successful installation, you can access Advanced Timesheet Calendar in three ways:

-### 1. Apps Section (Recommended)
+### 1. Apps Section
 - Navigate to your ERPNext desktop
 - Click on the **"Apps"** section
 - Look for the **"Advanced Timesheet Calendar"** icon with a calendar symbol
 - Click the icon to launch the application

+### 2. Dedicated Workspace
+- Navigate to the **"Advanced Timesheet Calendar"** workspace
+- This workspace is automatically created during installation
+- Contains shortcuts and links to the application

-### 2. Direct Link
+### 3. Direct Link
 - Navigate directly to: `https://your-site.com/app/advanced_tc`
 - Or use the relative path: `/app/advanced_tc`